Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Mystery snail

-These small, slow-moving snails are known by many names and often confused with the apple snails.
+These small, slow-moving snails are known by many names and are often confused with the apple snails.

 Pomacea diffusa: Mystery snail, Inca snail, Gold Inca snail, Golden Inca Snail, and Gold apple snail